01 of 07

 - Cord length up to 25 feet: use 14 AWG wire

 - Cord length up to 50 feet: use 12 AWG wire

 - Cord length up to 100 feet: use 10 AWG wire

 Note: Follow appliance manufacturer instructions regarding the use of extension cords.
 Some appliances never should be used with extension cords.Continue to 7 of 7 below.

 Built-In GFCI Protection

-When using extension cords outdoors, below grade (such as in a basement or crawlspace), or anywhere a cord might encounter moisture, the cord should be GFCI (ground-fault circuit-interrupter) type or should be plugged into a GFCI-protected outlet.
+When using extension cords outdoors, below-grade (such as in a basement or crawlspace), or anywhere a cord might encounter moisture, the cord should be GFCI (ground-fault circuit-interrupter) type or should be plugged into a GFCI-protected outlet.
 Some extension cords include built-in GFCI protection.
-This protection helps prevent against shock hazards.
+This protection helps prevent shock hazards.